Homomorphisms between multidimensional constant-shape substitutions: General setting and notions

 \

-As in the one-dimensional case, the following proposition shows that for any multidimensional constant-shape substitution there exists a finite subset $K\Subset \Z^{d}$ whose iteration under the substitution fill the whole $\Z^{d}$.
-This set determine the fixed points of a constant-shape substitution.
+As in the one-dimensional case, the following proposition shows that for any multidimensional constant-shape substitution there exists a finite subset $K\Subset \Z^{d}$ whose iterations of the substitution fill the whole $\Z^{d}$.
+This set determine the $\zeta$-periodic points of a primitive constant-shape substitution.